 "I'm looking to do something that I haven't done yet, not something that I did.
 But would I do that?
 Who knows — if it was good, if it made sense.
 We had so much fun shooting and living and working in New York City."

-However, one key cast member will definitely be back as Kristen Bell has signed on to reprise her role as GG's ultimate gossip queen - the omniscient narrator.
+However, from the newly released trailer, we know one key cast member will definitely be back.
+Kristen Bell has signed on to reprise her role as GG's ultimate gossip queen - the omniscient narrator.